aleen42/PersonalWiki/projectManagement/time/time.md

 - a **project buffer** or additional time added before the project's due date.
 - **feeding buffers** or additional time added before tasks on the critical path.

+### 10. Program Evaluation and Review Technique(PERT)

+- **PERT** is a network analysis technique used to estimate project duration when there is a high degree of uncertainty about the individual activity duration estimates.
+- PERT weighted average:
+    - PERT weighted average = (optimistic time + 4 * most likely time + pessimistic time) / 6

 <img src="./critical_chain.png">

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>